shannon-lab/zapdos/doc/content/source/kernels/ProductAABBRxn.md

 ## Overview

-`ProductAABBRxn` is a generic second reaction source term for the products of a reaction in the form of $2A \rightarrow 2B$.
+`ProductAABBRxn` is a generic second-order reaction source term for the products of a reaction in the form of $2A \rightarrow 2B$.

 The source term of this reaction for the products can be described as